 Most business owners think they need to personally do every task in their business, or do a task themselves to save some money, but that’s actually a waste of time and money.

 I’ll use an electrician as an example.

 The last time I needed an electrician, it was a simple 15 minute job, so they only charged $50.
 Add in some extra time for travel and we’ll say it took 30 minutes.
-This results in a potential hourly rate of $100.
+This results in a potential hourly rate of $100 for the electrician.

 I don’t have the tools, expertise, time or desire to do the work, so I paid happily.

 On average, the electrician spends 5 hours per week doing their own bookkeeping and dealing with all the other things that the government makes businesses do.